diem/diem/specifications/consensus/README.md

 Fields:

 * `vote_data` is a helper structure that includes block information about a proposed block and its parent block.
-The LCS hash of `vote_data` must be equal to the `signed_ledger_info`.ledger_info.consensus_data_hash as a part of verification
+The BCS hash of `vote_data` must be equal to the `signed_ledger_info`.ledger_info.consensus_data_hash as a part of verification
 * `signed_ledger_info` contains the [ledger state](../common/data_structures.md#LedgerInfoWithSignatures) of the committed block.
 Since a signature agrees on the hash of `vote_data`, it certifies the proposed block and its parent from `vote_data` as well as the highest committed state on this blockchain branch.

 Derived Fields